ayetpyae/DH110/assignment08/README.md

 2. The website did **poorly on the recognition rather than recall heuristic**.
 The search bar does not remember user's previous searches, which makes it difficult for users to remember what they have already looked up and what they have not.
 3. The website **scored a 3 on the severity rating for the help and documentation heuristic**.
 The FAQ page is hidden all the way at the bottom of the first menu tab and is not visible.

-Find the link to the [full heuristics evaluation](https://github.com/ayetpyae/DH110/blob/main/assignment01/README.md) here.
+Find the link to the [full documentation of the heuristics evaluation](https://github.com/ayetpyae/DH110/blob/main/assignment01/README.md) here.

 ### Usability Testing
 Given the concerns uncovered from the heuristics evaluation, I conduct a usability test to understand the extent to which the design of the website hinders users' ability to use the website to find information on the Department of Education.
 The test captured the effectiveness, efficiency, and satisfaction of the Nevada DOE website.
 The goal of this test was to empathise with users and make improvements to the website by understanding the user's perspective.
 I asked my participant to perform three tasks:
 1. Find the internship page of the website and complete some tasks.
 Here, I tried to understand how college students may navigate the website.
 2. Find information on one of the many programs that are listed on the website, which is the English Language Learner Program.
 It illuminated the degree to which the cluttered information and the many tabs with too many drop down options hinder users' ability to find information they need.
 3. Find the FAQ and contact us pages.
 I found out the extent to which users struggle with this task and justified the website scoring a 3 on the severity rating for the help and documentation heuristic.

-Find the link to the [full usability testing](https://github.com/ayetpyae/DH110/blob/main/assignment02/README.md) here.
+Find the link to the [full documentation of the usability testing](https://github.com/ayetpyae/DH110/blob/main/assignment02/README.md) here.

 ## User Research - Contextual Inquiry:
 After conducting usability testing, I sought to understand users and how they navigated the web to find information on the general topic of K-12 education.
 I decided to use a combination of two methods to do so: participatory observation and interview.